drexelwireless/iot-sensor-framework/README.md

 See the Dockerfile in each subdirectory for deployment instructions; these can be executed manually for a local installation, or containerized using Docker.

+The deployment script deploy.sh will also handle the installation steps locally.

 This package assumes an installation of python3 and pip3.

 # generate a web server key